hmchen47/DataScience/ML/MLNN-Hinton/04-Multiclasses.md

       + depriving the network of mutually exclusive knowledge
   + appropriate cost function for mutually exclusive function
     + force the outputs to represent a probability distribution across discrete alternatives
+    + a function to transform real values into a probability distribution
-    + softmax is one of such functions
+    + softmax: one of such functions

 + Softmax function
   + a.k.a. softargmax or normalized exponential function
-  + a function that takes as input a vector of $K$ real numbers, and normalizes it into a probability distribution consisting of $K$ probabilities proportional to the exponential of the input numbers
+  + a function that takes as input a vector of $K$ real numbers and normalizes it into a probability distribution consisting of $K$ probabilities proportional to the exponential of the input numbers
   + the output units in a softmax group use a non-local non-linearity
   + a soft continuous version of tht maximum function
   + $z_i$ depends on the $z$'s accumulated by their arrivals as well